Do Poodles Make Good City Dogs?

 More common is the Sporting Cut.
 (See Chanel in the pic at the top of this post.)
 The hair in a Sporting Cut contours, more or less, with a Poodle’s body.
 Other cuts include the English Saddle, the Modern, the Puppy, the Cupcake, the Teddy Bear, and the Dutch.
 Click here to learn about these cuts and more at the Animal Wised website.

 And here’s a handy diagram created by the folks at the Poodlefun website.

 Do Poodles Bark a Lot?
-Are Poodles Easily Trained?

 Poodles generally get along well with others dogs, cats, and people.

-The Vet Street website says they score five out of five — perfect! — when it comes to whether they are apartment-friendly.
+The Vet Street and Dog Time websites both say they score five out of five — perfect! — when it comes to whether they are apartment-friendly.
 Toy and Miniature Poodles appear on lots of lists for “Best Apartment Dogs.”
 And if you keep your Standard Poodle active, engaged and well-exercized, they can thrive in cities as well.

 For tips on how to find a pet-friendly apartment in New York and other cities read Urban Dog’s guide.
 Bigger dogs like the Standard Poodle pose a particular challenge, but don’t worry, you can find places that accept large breed dogs.